GabeScott/standard-works-vault/General Conference/1998 October - The Priesthood Quorum.md

 “The president then spoke about Mark’s particular responsibilities and duties: how he should dress, how he should pass the sacrament, act as a messenger, collect fast offerings.
 And then they asked him if he had any questions.

 “At the end of the visit they welcomed him to the quorum and offered help whenever he needed it.
-As they left, Mark ... said to his Dad: ‘They were awesome!’”14
+As they left, Mark … said to his Dad: ‘They were awesome!’”[^14]

 The fraternity of priesthood quorums can indeed be awesome.
 When I became a member of a Quorum of the Seventy, I assumed that I might be accepted by my brethren in the course of time if I were able to prove myself worthy of their association.
 I hoped someday to measure up and be approved.
 I was surprised to find myself immediately welcomed and from the outset treated as a brother, as an equal by men much more talented and accomplished than I. I have been supported and encouraged, loved and tutored in my quorum from my very first day of membership in it.
 Consequently, I feel a deep desire to contribute to the work of the quorum and to assist my brethren as much as I can.

 President David O. McKay taught: “If priesthood meant only personal distinction or individual elevation, there would be no need of groups or quorums.
-The very existence of such groups, established by divine authorization, proclaims our dependence upon one another, the indispensable need of mutual help and assistance.”15
+The very existence of such groups, established by divine authorization, proclaims our dependence upon one another, the indispensable need of mutual help and assistance.”[^15]

 And let it be remembered that nowhere is the fraternity of quorums more crucial than in the case of newly baptized brethren and their families.
 Quorum and group leaders should provide the leading voice and laboring oar in every ward and branch council regarding retention of converts.

-Third, a quorum is a service unit.
-When I spoke earlier of the new Melchizedek Priesthood curriculum, I did not mention what takes place on the first Sunday of the month.
+**Third, a quorum is a service unit.** When I spoke earlier of the new Melchizedek Priesthood curriculum, I did not mention what takes place on the first Sunday of the month.
 That is a very special meeting.
 On the first Sunday, priesthood bearers meet in quorums and groups to learn their duties and plan their work.
 On the agenda are training and discussion, reports and assignments.
 It is a time to learn how to administer correctly priesthood ordinances and blessings.
 It is a time for the business of the priesthood.
 It is a time for putting the priesthood to work.
 I can imagine just such a meeting 80 years ago in Lehi, Utah, as the elders laid a plan to harvest the sugar beets of their beleaguered brother, George Goates.

 Both Melchizedek and Aaronic Priesthood quorums will find their soul in service.
 Our great presiding High Priest and exemplar is Jesus Christ, who declared: